dgarroDC/ltb/README.md

 ## License

-ptb is released under the MIT license.
+`ltb` is released under the MIT license.
 It uses the [JSON for Modern C++](https://github.com/nlohmann/json) library by Niels Lohmann, released also under the MIT license.